Flexible Spending Frequently Asked Questions

 During the open enrollment period with your employer, you will make an election for the amount you want contributed to your FSA.
 That annual amount will be divided equally over your yearly pay schedule, and deductions will be made pre-tax from each pay check and deposited to that account.
-As you incur expenses, you will submit for reimbursement from your account, either with a paper claim or with the AXISPlus debit card.
+As you incur expenses, you will submit for reimbursement from your account, either with a paper claim (Medical Expense Reimbursement Form or Dependent Care Expense Reimbursement Form) or with the AXISPlus debit card.

 What are the advantages to having an FSA?

 When you participate in the Flexible Spending program, your eligible expenses are paid for with tax-free money.
 Also, as the contributions are withheld from your paycheck pre-tax, it lowers your taxable income, meaning you pay less in taxes, and take more money home.

 What are considered eligible expenses?